 You get the added bonus of slimming down areas that carry some excess fat; you can sculpt a flatter tummy at the same time.
 The removal of fat in neighbouring areas such as the love handles, and thighs also helps to make the bum look bigger.

 Men usually ask for a bubble shape, and women usually request a more “S” shaped bum.
-So what are realistic expectations of a Brazilian Butt Lift Procedure and how does one explain to a plastic surgeon the size they envisage for their behind?
+So what are realistic expectations of a Brazilian Butt Lift Procedure and how does one explain to a doctor the size they envisage for their behind?
 There are three sizes, based on how patients tend to describe how they want their bum to look:

 - The Sports Illustrated